moehriegitt/hob3l/doc/scadformat.md

 not supported.
 X coordinates equal to 0 can be combined with either alternative.

-If `angle` is smaller than 360, this generates a segment of the given angle, starting at the positive x axis for the first step and running counter-clockwise when viewed from the top.
+If `angle` is smaller than 360, this generates an arc out of the full torus with the given angle, starting at the positive x axis for the first step and running counter-clockwise when viewed from the top.

   * If angle is >= 360, then `$fn` is adjusted to be at least 3.
   * If angle is >= 180, then `$fn` is adjusted to be at least 2.